-The book we read is called Stewie BOOM! and Princess Penelope: Handprints, Snowflakes, and Playdates.
+The book we read is called Stewie BOOM! and Princess Penelope: Handprints, Snowflakes, and Playdates by Christine Bronstein.
 This title is about a little girl named Princess Penelope, and her playdate with a classmate with autism spectrum disorder.

-The purpose of this campaign is to create awareness on inclusivity and welcoming special needs children in our community.
+The purpose of this campaign is to create awareness about inclusivity and welcoming children with special needs in our community.
 This book is geared towards both families and parents of special needs children and families in general.

 I think this is especially helpful for raising awareness and helping everyone in the community focus on inclusion.
 We might not always know how to best approach a situation but reaching out to the parent and starting that dialogue is a wonderful method to help bridge the understanding gap and connect with families.